nabeelvalley/website/static/content/blog/2020/20-01/gatsby-migration-1.md

 # The React App

-First we're going to be starting off with a new React app that we will later convert into a Gatsby one
+First we're going to be starting off with a new React app that we will work on changing into a Gatsby one parts `2` and `3`, we'll then focus on using plugins to enhance our content in `4`

-For this example we'll use a basic React app that has the following:
+For this part we'll build a basic React app that has the following:

 1. Two "hard-coded" pages and a 404 page
 2. A dynamic page with an API call to retrieve data